top of page

 What are Exoskeletons?

 'Exo' or 'external' skeletons aid patients recovering from neuromuscular disorders such as strokes or injuries.
-These devices support the recovery process by assisting with movement and exercises that help patients gradually regain their lost Range Of Motion (R.O.M).
+They assist movement and exercises, helping patients regain their Range Of Motion (R.O.M).

 01